➤ by Pastor Andy Fulson

 Additional gifts of healing (1Cor 12:9) and miracles (1Cor 12:10) may also be given to born-again believers: ...
 But all these worketh that one and the selfsame Spirit, dividing to every man severally as he will, 1.Corinthians 12:11.

 Healing for oneself requires personal faith: So then faith cometh by hearing, and hearing by the word of God, Romans 10:17.
-The hearing of the Gospel message of Grace, results in faith rising up (Heb 11:1), as the inner conviction, which prompts the decision to accept (1Pet 2:24), resulting in healing.
+The hearing of the Gospel message of Grace, results in faith (Heb 11:1), as the inner conviction, prompting the decision to accept (1Pet 2:24), resulting in healing.

 At the time of Jesus and before His crucifixion… A certain woman, which had an issue of blood twelve years, And had suffered many things of many physicians, and had spent all that she had, and was nothing bettered, but rather grew worse, When she had heard of Jesus, came in the press behind, an touched his garment.
 For she said, If I may touch but his clothes, I shall be whole.
 And straightway the fountain of her blood was dried up; and she felt in her body that she was healed of that plague, Mark 5:25-29 [Bolded for emphasis].

-She had an expectation, a vision of being restored to health.
-Make it yours too!
+She had an expectation, a vision of being restored to health by going to Him and touching His robe.

 Another time Jesus emphasized, All things are possible to him who believeth, Mark 9:23 - and to the Centurion, He said: Go thy way; and as thou hast believed, so be it done unto thee, Matthew 8:13.